-- 100 IOSCO's statement on the endorsement of ISSB Standards recognises that jurisdictions might use various ways and mechanisms to introduce ISSB Standards into their regulatory frameworks considering their jurisdictional arrangements.
-These include mechanisms to adopt or otherwise use ISSB Standards. - 101 In the Preview, the adoption or other use of ISSB Standards is understood as requiring regulatory or legal action by a jurisdiction. - 102 The IFRS Foundation intends to describe in the jurisdictional profiles the sustainability-related disclosure requirements introduced in the jurisdiction's legal and regulatory framework.
+- 101 IOSCO's statement on the endorsement of ISSB Standards recognises that jurisdictions might use various ways and mechanisms to introduce ISSB Standards into their regulatory frameworks, taking into account their jurisdictional arrangements.
+These include mechanisms to adopt or otherwise use ISSB Standards. - In the Jurisdictional Guide, the adoption or other use of ISSB Standards is understood as requiring regulatory or legal action by a jurisdiction. - The IFRS Foundation intends to describe in the jurisdictional profiles the sustainability-related disclosure requirements introduced in the jurisdiction's legal and regulatory framework.